 “The broader the courses you take, the better off you'll be.
 We do everything from corporate law to litigation in our practice – so the broadest possible academic experience is important.”

 “An international perspective on the world in general is helpful, especially because the explosion of wealth is global.
-It's not US and Europe any more.
-It's increasingly mobile – China, Latin America, etc. That's where the most interesting work will ultimately be for young lawyers, so languages are extremely important.”
+It's not just about the US and Europe any more.
+Wealth is increasingly mobile with China, Latin America, etc. all involved.
+That's where the most interesting work will ultimately be for young lawyers, so language skills are extremely important.”